hunie-son/test/_posts/2024-01-20-ValidWordAbbreviation.md

         word_ptr = abbr_ptr = 0

         while word_ptr < len(word) and abbr_ptr < len(abbr):
-            #Since time of calling fucntion makes Time contraints
+            #Since the time of calling function makes Time constraints
             #if abbr[abbr_ptr].isdigit():
-                # If its leading zeros
+                # If it is leading zeros

             if abbr[abbr_ptr] == "0":
                 return False
             step = 0

-            # It could have two or more digits of abbriviation
+            # It could have two or more digits of abbreviation
             #while abbr_ptr < len (abbr) and abbr[abbr_ptr].isdigit():

-            # For time contraints, we are not using idigit()
+            # For time constraints, we are not using idigit()
             while abbr_ptr< len (abbr) and abbr[abbr_ptr] in '0123456789':
                 step = step * 10 + int(abbr[abbr_ptr])
                 #abbriviation pointer plus one